It’s another new year, and another opportunity to tighten your ever-important security.

 A penetration test is a simulated cyber attack against your company’s computer network systems, devices, and people.

-Trusted, experienced cybersecurity experts attempt to infiltrate a targeted network to find vulnerabilities— all aimed at giving their client insights into hardening their security before a real hacker finds and exploits these weaknesses.
+Trusted, experienced cybersecurity experts attempt to infiltrate a targeted network to find vulnerabilities— all aimed at giving their clients insights into hardening their security before a real hacker finds and exploits these weaknesses.

 What is a Red Team Engagement?